Vatican cyclist spreading the pope’s message at worlds

 VATICAN CITY (AP) — A plain white helmet like the pope’s skullcap.

-The Holy See’s crossed keys seal was stamped on his white and yellow jersey over his heart.
+The Holy See’s crossed keys seal stamped on his white and yellow jersey over his heart.

 “It’s an incredible honor,” Schuurhuis told The Associated Press in a phone interview from Australia on Friday.
 “I think the real emotion is still yet to come when I’m standing there at the start line.